Essential groupoid amenability and nuclearity of groupoid C*-algebras: Introduction

-where $D\subset G$ denotes the set of \emph{dangerous} arrows, see \cref{def:dangerous arrow}.
+where $D\subseteq G$ denotes the set of \emph{dangerous} arrows, see \cref{def:dangerous arrow}.
 These are precisely the arrows that witness the non-Hausdorff nature of $G$.
 We may also view $\Lambda_{E_\mathcal{L}}$ as a quotient map $\essmaxalg G\onto \essalg G$.
 It follows that we now have four \cstar algebras of interest, which fit into the following commutative diagram (cf.\ \cref{cor:diagram}, and compare with \eqref{eq:intro:left-reg-rep}):\footnote{\; The, admittedly rather confusing, notation for the \emph{left regular representations} \(\Lambda^{\rm max}_{E_\mathcal{L},P}\), \(\Lambda_P\), \(\Lambda_{E_\L}\) and \(\Lambda^{\rm red}_{E_\mathcal{L},P}\) in the diagram does follow some logic.
 Moreover, the set \(D \subseteq G\) denotes the set of \emph{dangerous} arrows, see the last paragraph of the introduction and/or \cref{def:dangerous arrow}.}

 Heuristically, we see the \cstar algebras on the ``middle-column'' as the ``reduced'' half of the diagram, since they are naturally constructed as concrete \cstar subalgebras acting on some Hilbert spaces.
 Meanwhile, the \cstar algebras on the left are the ``maximal'' ones.
 Likewise, the ``top-row'' is the ``weak'' part; whereas the bottom-row is the ``essential'' part of the diagram.
-The main objective of the paper is to characterize when the algebras \(\redalg{G}\) and \(\essalg{G}\) are nuclear, and prove that this (respectively) implies that the maps \(\Lambda_P\) and \(\Lambda_{E_\L}\) above are isomorphisms. \begin{alphthm}[cf.\ \cref{thm:wk-cont-nuc}] Let \(G\) be an \'etale groupoid with locally compact Hausdorff unit space. \begin{enumerate}[label=(\roman*)] \item \(G\) is amenable if and only if \(\redalg{G}\) is nuclear.
-In such case, the regular representation \(\Lambda_P \colon \fullalg{G} \to \redalg{G}\) is an isomorphism. \item Suppose that \(G\) can be covered by countably many open bisections.
-Then \(G\) is essentially amenable if and only if \(\essalg{G}\) is nuclear.
-In such case, the regular representation \(\Lambda_{E_\L} \colon \essmaxalg{G} \to \essalg{G}\) is an isomorphism. \end{enumerate} \end{alphthm}
+The main objective of the paper is to study when the algebras \(\redalg{G}\) and \(\essalg{G}\) are nuclear, and the relation between these phenomena and the maps \(\Lambda_P\) and \(\Lambda_{E_\L}\) being isomorphisms. \begin{alphthm}[cf.\ \cref{thm:wk-cont-nuc,thm:wk-cont-nuc-ess}] Let \(G\) be an \'etale groupoid with locally compact Hausdorff unit space.
+Suppose it can be covered by countably many open bisections. \begin{enumerate}[label=(\roman*)] \item \(\redalg{G}\) is nuclear if and only if \(G\) is amenable.
+In such case, the regular representation \(\Lambda_P \colon \fullalg{G} \to \redalg{G}\) is an isomorphism. \item If \(\essalg{G}\) is nuclear then \(G\) is essentially amenable. \end{enumerate} \end{alphthm}